Street Fighter III: 3rd Strike

 is a 1999 fighting game developed and published by Capcom for arcades.
 It is the second and final updated version of Street Fighter III, following Street Fighter III: 2nd Impact.
 Like its predecessors, it runs on the CP System III hardware.

 3rd Strike increased the character roster by adding five new characters, notably including Chun-Li.
 It also added further refinements to the previous game's play mechanics and rules, including improvements to the parry system.
 It was ported to the Dreamcast in 2000.
-In 2004 it was released on the PlayStation 2 and Xbox.
-A downloadable online version titled Street Fighter III: 3rd Strike Online Edition was released on PlayStation Network and Xbox Live Arcade in 2011.
+In 2004, it was released on the PlayStation 2 and Xbox as part of the Street Fighter Anniversary Collection.
+A downloadable online version titled Street Fighter III: 3rd Strike Online Edition was released on PlayStation 3 and Xbox 360 in 2011.

 Although not very popular upon release, it amassed positive reviews, and eventually gained a large cult following years after release.
 The game has a significant competitive gaming scene, which included Evo Moment 37 (also known as the "Daigo Parry"), often considered the most iconic moment in competitive gaming history.
-On May 29, 2018, Street Fighter III: 3rd Strike was released as a part of the Street Fighter 30th Anniversary Collection for the Nintendo Switch, PlayStation 4, Steam, and Xbox One.
+On May 29, 2018, Street Fighter III: 3rd Strike was released as a part of the Street Fighter 30th Anniversary Collection for the Nintendo Switch, PlayStation 4, Windows, and Xbox One.